-A leading IT integration company specializing in tender procurements and installation services was facing significant inefficiencies in its workflow.
-The manual process of analyzing complex technical specifications, matching them with compliant products, and generating commercial proposals was time-consuming, prone to errors, and a major bottleneck.
-The company sought to leverage Artificial Intelligence to automate this process, aiming to create a system that could act as a technical expert.
+A leading IT integration company struggled with significant inefficiencies in its workflow.
+The manual process of analyzing specifications and generating proposals took too much time.
+It caused errors and created a major bottleneck.
+The company decided to use AI to automate the process.
+The goal was to build a system that could act as a technical expert.

 The Challenge: Overcoming Data Silos and AI Limitations

-The core challenge was to develop an AI-driven solution that could accurately and reliably generate tender-compliant commercial proposals.
-The process involved several complex requirements:
+The main challenge was building an AI-driven system that generated compliant proposals quickly and accurately.
+The process involved several steps:

 - Prioritized Sourcing: The system first needed to check for suitable products in the official registry of the Ministry of Industry and Trade to ensure regulatory compliance.